bfops/playform/README.md

   * Move: WASD
   * Jump: Space
   * Look around: Mouse
+  * Sphere placing tool: Left mouse button
+  * Sphere eraser tool: Right mouse button

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
+If you get too far away from it, it'll probably get lost and fall through the planet.
+It's a little needy.

 ## If things don't work